 Retention of applicant information

 We normally retain personal data about unsuccessful candidates for no more than 6 months from the time we inform them of our hiring decision.
 We retain personal data for this period so that we can demonstrate, in the event of a legal claim, we have not discriminated against an applicant and that the recruitment process was fair and transparent.
-After this period, we will securely destroy this applicant’s personal data.
+After this period, we will securely destroy the applicant’s personal data.
 If we wish to retain personal data on file, in case future opportunities arise, we will contact the applicant and ask for his or her consent to do so.

 If you are successful, the personal data you provided in the application process will be stored as part of your personnel file.